getyoti/yoti-doc-scan-android/README.md

 }
 ```

-The Yoti SDK is composed by different features.
-Each feature has its own dependency and therefore, you will only need to add the dependencies of the features you are interested in to your build.gradle:
+The Yoti SDK is composed of multiple feature modules.
+Each feature is optional, but you must include at least one to use the SDK.

+The modules you include must match those requested by your backend.
+Attempts to use a module you haven't included will fail at runtime with a [600x response code](#possible-status-for-the-session).

+Add modules you require to your build.gradle:
 ```groovy
 dependencies {
     implementation 'com.yoti.mobile.android.sdk:yoti-sdk-doc-scan:2.0.0'